nicholasdille/container-slides/160_gitlab_ci/150_matrix_jobs/exercise.md

 # Matrix Jobs

+We will learn how to create multiple jobs from a single job definition to execute the same commands with different environment variables.

+We will build our example application for multiple target platforms from a single job.

 !!! tip "Goal"
     Learn how to...

+    - create a matrix job
-    - run the same `script` for different inputs
+    - reuse the same `script`
+    - define environment variables as inputs

 ## Preparation

-Switch back to the branch `main`.
+Make sure you are working on the branch `main`.

 ## Task 1: Build binary for multiple platforms

-Build the `hello` binary for multiple target platform.
-Matrix jobs enable you to reuse the existing code and parameterize it using different inputs.

 Improve the template `.build-go` in `go.yaml` to build for `linux/amd64` and `linux/arm64`: